sdiehl/wiwinwlh/tutorial.md

 ask :: MonadReader r m => m r
 ```

-In practice only the last one is used in modern Haskell.
+In practice the `mtl` variant is the one commonly used in Modern Haskell.

 Newtype Deriving
 ----------------

+Newtype deriving is a common technique used in combination with the `mtl`
+library and as such we will discuss it's use for transformers in this section.

-Newtypes let us reference a data type with a single constructor as a new
+As discussed in the [newtypes](#newtypes) section, newtypes let us reference a
+data type with a single constructor as a new distinct type, with no runtime
-distinct type, with no runtime overhead from boxing, unlike an algebraic
+overhead from boxing, unlike an algebraic datatype with a single constructor.
-datatype with a single constructor.
-Newtype wrappers around strings and numeric
+Newtype wrappers around strings and numeric types can often drastically reduce
-types can often drastically reduce accidental errors.
+accidental errors.

 Consider the case of using a newtype to distinguish between two different text
 blobs with different semantics.
 Both have the same runtime representation as a